Night feeding: A survival guide

 - Make sure you have muslin squares to hand

-- Make sure you have your phone and charger to hand – use the time to catch up on reading, email, research, social media or even shopping – I did all my Christmas present shopping over the last two years between 1am and 5am from my smartphone, it was such a time saver!
+- Make sure you have your phone and charger to hand – use the time to catch up on reading, email, research, social media or even shopping – I did all my Christmas present shopping between 1am and 5am from my smartphone, it was such a time saver!

 - Keep a pen and a pad to hand for any thoughts you have or shopping list items you suddenly remember – the best thoughts can come to you in the middle of the night!